sohwendy/screenreaper/README.md

-# snapshot
+# screenreaper
-chrome extension to snap the browser
+a simple chrome extension to snapshot the browser
 - viewport as image
 - page source as html
 - page complete as mhtml